 - Hajime Satomi, current head of Sega-Sammy Holdings.

 - Tom Kalinske, head of Sega of America between 1990 and 1996, credited with establishing Sega as a market leader in the US.

-- Yu Suzuki, star developer of Sega AM2, responsible for numerous milestones in gaming history including Space Harrier, OutRun, Virtua Racing, Virtua Fighter and Shenmue.
+- Yu Suzuki, star developer of Sega AM2, responsible for numerous milestones in gaming history, from Space Harrier and OutRun to Virtua Racing, Virtua Fighter and Shenmue.

 - Yuji Naka, Naoto Ohshima and Hirokazu Yasuhara, founding members of Sonic Team and collectively responsible for Sonic the Hedgehog and its immediate sequels.